backdoorsecurity/Solitude/Readme.md

 ### Solitude host operating system:
 * I will be making a separate detailed how to on installing the host for maximum performance and stability.

 As debian does not ship with sway wm, the preferred method is to skip installing a display manager.
 One catch is the command sudo and rfkill will not be installed.
-If you cannot connect to wifi network after install, execute command `rfkill list` if it returns "rfkill not installed" you will need to either connect to ethernet and `apt install -y rfkill` or copy the rfkill binary into /sbin from a rescue drive to unblock the wifi card with `rfkill unblock <card id number from rfkill list>`.
+If you cannot connect to wifi network after install, execute command `bash rfkill list` if it returns "rfkill not installed" you will need to either connect to ethernet and `apt install -y rfkill` or copy the rfkill binary into /sbin from a rescue drive to unblock the wifi card with `rfkill unblock <card id number from rfkill list>`.
 For this reason I would highly advise to prepare a live rescue drive pre install.

 Upon initial install of the host operating system, reboot into system.
-As root: `apt install sudo -y && usermod -aG sudo $USER` then logout/in or reboot and run the install script.
+As root: ` bash apt install sudo -y && usermod -aG sudo $USER` then logout/in or reboot and run the install script.
 "This is neccessary for the script to work, i am working on an updated script which does not require sudo.

 # Hotkey map:
 alt+a,s,d,f,g:	workspaces 1-5